annaVenkateswarlu/pp1/README.md

 Success: Returns a 200 OK status for successful recruitment.
 Failure: Returns a 401 Unauthorized or 404 Not Found status.

+13. Apply for a Position

+Success:Returns a 200 OK status if the application is submitted successfully.
+Failure:
+Returns a 401 Unauthorized status if the token is invalid or missing.
+Returns a 404 Not Found status if the specified position does not exist.

 Frontend Explanation